Risk Aware Safe Control with Multi-Modal Sensing for Dynamic Obstacle Avoidance: Experimental and Numerical Example: Autonomous Vehicle Control

 \subsubsection{Metrics}

 To evaluate performance over all $N_t$ test cases, we compute the following metrics.
 For all metrics except the success rate, averages are taken only over the successful runs, $N_s$.

-\begin{itemize} \item \textbf{Success Rate (SR):} A run is deemed successful if the minimum vehicle--pedestrian separation along the trajectory is always greater than the required clearance $d_{\min}=2.8\,\mathrm{m}$ (vehicle radius $1.8\,\mathrm{m}$ + pedestrian radius $1.0\,\mathrm{m}$).
+\begin{itemize} \item \textbf{Success Rate (SR):} A run is deemed successful if the minimum vehicle--obstacle separation along the trajectory is always greater than the required clearance $d_{\min}=2.8\,\mathrm{m}$ (vehicle radius $1.8\,\mathrm{m}$ + obstacle radius $1.0\,\mathrm{m}$).
 The success rate is $\mathrm{SR}=N_s/N_t$.

-\item \textbf{Minimum Distance to Pedestrian (MDP):} For each successful run, let $d_{m,i}$ denote the minimum distance to the nearest pedestrian during avoidance.
+\item \textbf{Minimum Distance to obstacle (MDP):} For each successful run, let $d_{m,i}$ denote the minimum distance to the nearest obstacle during avoidance.
 We report the mean over successful runs,